kquist/DoubleML-Python/ML2Estimator_documentation.md

 		Y:1-d numpy array of length m representing the outcome variable.

 		Binary_outcome: boolean.
 If false, the machine learning method specified in self.method is used, if set to True, then the machine learning method specified in self.method_binary is used.

-- find_residuals(self, y_use,y_out,x_use,x_out,binary_outcome): This method uses x_use and y_use to fit a model (specified by binary_outcome), and then uses the fitted model to predict the values of y_out given x_out.
-This method returns the predicted values and the risiduals (y_out-predicted y_out).
-The parameters are as follows:

-		x_use: lxn numpy array where the are n regressors and l observations in the train set.

-		x_out: mxn numpy array where there are n regressors and m observations in the test set.

-		y_use: 1-d numpy array of length l where there are l observations in the train set.

-		y_out 1-d numpy array of length m where there are m observations in the train set.

-		bianry_outcome: boolean.
-If false, the machine learning method specified in self.method is used, if set to True, then the machine learning method specified in self.method_binary is used.

 - pl_estimate(self,X,y,d,test_size, normalize,second_order_terms verbose, standard_errors):: This method is the implementation of the double machine learning partial linear estimation explained in Chernozhukov et. al. This method estimates the beta coefficient of the binary regressor d on the outcome variable y when other regressors X are correlated with both X and y.
 This method returns the class with the beta estimate stored in self.pL_beta and the estimate's standard error stored in self.pL_se.
 The parameters are as follows